 Mushrooms have very tough cell walls and are essentially indigestible if you don’t cook them.
 Raw mushrooms are largely indigestible because of their tough cell walls, mainly composed of chitin.
 Dr. Andrew Weil advises, in agreement with other experts, that mushrooms must be cooked!
 Also, all of their nutrients are released through cooking.

 Mushrooms picking is a recreation in Europe!

 Mushrooms picking is a national pastime in Europe.
-Mushroom yielding locations are a family secret and passed on to next generations.
-It is also popular sport in the Pacific North West with a large Asian population and good mushroom-bearing forests.
-However, it is virtually unknown or even illegal to pick mushroom in the rest of the US.
+Mushroom yielding locations are a family secret and passed on to the next generations.
+It is also a popular sport in the Pacific Northwest with a large Asian population and good mushroom-bearing forests.
+However, it is virtually unknown or even illegal to pick mushrooms in the rest of the US.
 (As described in detail in the book Mycophilia: Revelations from the Weird World of Mushrooms by Eugenia Bone.)
-If you are looking for exotic varieties of mushrooms in our area, besides the white button mushrooms found in the most grocery store, farmers’ markets are your best bet.
+If you are looking for exotic varieties of mushrooms in our area, besides the white button mushrooms found in most grocery stores, farmers’ markets are your best bet.
 There are some great farmers organically growing amazing mushrooms in our area.

 Mushroom soup many ways

 In my home, we love mushrooms since we grew up picking them all summer and fall and eating them.
 It took me a while to perfect cooking mushroom soup.
 I learned that the key is to let the mushrooms sear at the beginning of the cooking by not stirring them too much.